Seasoned Divorce Lawyers

 At Mark T. Davis Attorney At Law, we represent clients in a wide variety of family law matters.
 If you are in need of good advice and quality representation, contact our law office online or call 915-779-3596 to schedule a consultation.

 We are proud to have a number of veterans and active service members among our clients.
 If you are a member of the military or of a military family going through a divorce, we can help you.

 Protecting Your Rights And Taking Your Side

 Divorce is an emotional time, and there are occasions where the parties involved cannot find it in themselves to act rationally.
 Just like in the movies, after the split has happened former spouses may find themselves arguing over property they do not want and never even liked to begin with.

 Times like this require cool-headed and independent counsel and representation.
-My method is always to prepare for the worst and hope for the best.
+Our method is always to prepare for the worst and hope for the best.
 If we can manage to craft an agreement that avoids the courts, it will save everyone time, stress and money.
-If not, I have been a trial lawyer since 1993 and will aggressively represent you at trial.
+If not, we are aggressive trial lawyers and will aggressively represent you at trial.

 2011 saw big changes to the alimony laws in Texas.
 Previously, the restrictive spousal maintenance requirements included a requirement that the marriage last at least 10 years and the maximum length of maintenance could not exceed three years.